inet-framework/inet/doc/src/users-guide/ch-scenario-scripting.rst

 ScenarioManager
 ---------------

-The :ned:`ScenarioManager` module type is for setting up and controlling simulation experiments.
+The :ned:`ScenarioManager` module type is used for setting up and controlling simulation experiments.
 In typical usage, it has only one instance in the network: